jspotten/cs324-labs/03-hw-fork-exec/README.md

      *Based on the content of `fork-output.txt`, did this third write succeed?
-     Why or why not?*  (Hint: See "Note the following further points" in the man page for `fork()` and the second paragraph in the "DESCRIPTION" section of the man page for `close(2)`.)
+     Why or why not?*  (Hint: See "Note the following further points" in the man page for `fork(2)` and the second paragraph in the "DESCRIPTION" section of the man page for `close(2)`.)